Action and emotions carry Those Who Wish Me Dead through the fire

 ---

-Those Who Wish Me Dead is now running in theaters and on HBO Max.
+Those Who Wish Me Dead opens in theaters and on HBO Max on May 14.